Top 10 Common Sovereign Citizen Methods

 Yes, there are sovereign citizens who resort to violent or even destructive acts.

 In May 2010, sovereign citizen father-son duo Jerry and Joseph Kane murdered two police officers on Interstate I-40 near West Memphis, Arkansas.
 One of the officers was the son of then-West Memphis Police Chief Bob Paudert.
-The Kanes were shot dead in a shoot-out with the police afterwards.
+The Kanes were shot dead in a shootout with the police afterward.

 Oh, and remember the Oklahoma City bombing?
 Terry Nichols, the conspirator behind the act, is a sovereign citizen, having asserted his supposed sovereignty in court at least three times.

-Seeing as the sovereign citizens refuse to pay taxes, as they see such things as being "illegitimate", they just not pay them at all.
+Seeing as the sovereign citizens refuse to pay taxes, as they see such things as being "illegitimate," they just don't pay them at all.
 Of course, you can get in trouble for tax evasion.

-Sovereign citizens have a tendency to use pseudo-legal language propagated by self-proclaimed "legal gurus", hoping to get away scott-free with whatever nonsense they pull.
-They would even use this crap in a courtroom setting, for crying out loud!
+Sovereign citizens have a tendency to use pseudo-legal language propagated by self-proclaimed "legal gurus," hoping to get away scot-free with whatever nonsense they pull.
+They would even use this in a courtroom setting, for crying out loud!

-Sovereign citizens believe that anybody can drive a car without having to get a driver's license or proof of insurance.
-Of course, it's generally illegal to drive a car without a driver's license, and you can and will get arrested for driving without a license if you even do that.
+Sovereign citizens believe that anybody can drive a car without a driver's license or proof of insurance.
+Of course, it's generally illegal to drive a car without a driver's license, and you can and will get arrested for driving without a license if you do that.

-Lots of sovereign citizens tend to make themselves to look like victims when they film their encounters with law enforcement.
-They do it so that they could discredit the cops and further the sovereign cause.
+Many sovereign citizens try to make themselves look like victims when they film their encounters with law enforcement.
+They do this to discredit the cops and further the sovereign cause.
 Because of this, they tend to come off as delusional, self-entitled morons, no matter how calmly they act.

 Sovereign citizens tend to play word salad with the legal system.
-Because of this, a good example is when they get pulled over, they argue to the cops that they are "traveling" not "driving", because according to the sovereign word salad, driving is when you supposedly operate a motor vehicle for commercial purposes.
-Yeah, right!
+For example, when they get pulled over, they argue to the cops that they are "traveling" not "driving," because according to the sovereign word salad, driving is when you supposedly operate a motor vehicle for commercial purposes.

-Sovereign citizens also believe in and even propagate these bizarre and complex anti-government conspiracy theories.
+Sovereign citizens also believe in and even propagate bizarre and complex anti-government conspiracy theories.

-For example: They believe that the U.S. government enslaves the people through things like driver's licenses, birth certificates, insurance cards, those kinds of things, which the sovcits believe entail some kind of implicit contract that binds a person to the government as a corporate slave.
-They also believe that we each are two separate personas; the "Freeman", which is supposedly the natural flesh-and-blood human aspect, and the "Strawman", a slave shell identity.
-They believe that by separating themselves from their Strawman, that they could be free to do as they please without legal reprisal.
+For example, they believe that the U.S. government enslaves people through things like driver's licenses, birth certificates, and insurance cards.
+They think these items entail an implicit contract that binds a person to the government as a corporate slave.
+They also believe that each person has two separate personas: the "Freeman," which is supposedly the natural flesh-and-blood human aspect, and the "Strawman," a slave shell identity.
+They believe that by separating themselves from their Strawman, they could be free to do as they please without legal reprisal.

-There are sovcits who squat in houses that didn't belong to them, especially houses that are worth hundreds of thousands or a few or so million dollars.
+There are sovcits who squat in houses that don't belong to them, especially houses that are worth hundreds of thousands or even a few million dollars.

 BAdd New Item